-- Mix the tomato concentrate, Marsala and water in a bowl.
-Set aside.
+- In a bowl, mix the tomato concentrate, Marsala and water then set aside.

-- Saute' garlic in a pan with extra virgin olive oil.
-When it turns brown, discard.
+- Over medium heat, in a saucepan, sautè the garlic with extra virgin olive oil.
+When it turns golden brown, discard.

-- Add chopped onion & carrot.
-Add meat after about 3 minutes.
+- Add the chopped onion & carrot.
+Toast for about 3 minutes then add the meat.

-- Pour tomato concentrate mixture & tomato puree when meat changes color.
+- Pour the tomato concentrate mixture & tomato puree when the meat changes color.
 Cover.
 Simmer for an hour on low fire.
 Stir occasionally.
 If the sauce is drying up, add hot water.

 - Season with salt & pepper.